-Recent genetic research, however, has led to the conclusion that it is essentially the same as Ewing sarcoma, and now is part of the collective term Ewing sarcoma family of tumours (ESFT), sharing similar demographics, imaging findings and prognosis 2,3.
+However, recent genetic research has led to the conclusion that it is essentially the same as Ewing sarcoma, and now is part of the collective term Ewing sarcoma family of tumors, sharing similar demographics, imaging findings and prognosis 2,3.
 Please see Ewing sarcoma of the chest wall for more detail.

 - 1. Askin FB, Rosai J, Sibley RK et-al. Malignant small cell tumor of the thoracopulmonary region in childhood: a distinctive clinicopathologic entity of uncertain histogenesis.
 Cancer.
 1979;43 (6): 2438-51. [pubmed citation]